Griefed/docker-nginxconfig.io/README.md

 docker-nginxconfig.io

 NGINX configuration generator on steroids.
-The only tool you'll ever need to configure your NGINX server.
+The only tool you will ever need to configure your NGINX server.

 [![nginxconfig.io](img/docker-nginxconfig.io_screenshot.png)](https://github.com/digitalocean/nginxconfig.io)